samayo/bulletproof/README.md

 $image->getJson();
 ````
 #### Setting and Getting values, ..
-To set and get image info, before or after image upload, do:
+To set and get image info, before or after image upload, use as:
 ````php
 $image = new Bulletproof\Image($_FILES);